How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Add Relevant Members

-The best way to make sure that your company page stays active is to assign the responsibility to some of your most trusted team members.
-You can add them as administrators to make sure that they have the necessary permission to post updates, respond to leads, and make necessary changes.
+The best way to ensure your company page stays active is to assign responsibility to your most trusted team members.
+You can add them as administrators to ensure they have the necessary permissions to post updates, respond to leads, and make necessary changes.

 Depending on their role and position at your company, there are different types of admins you can appoint to your page: